envoyproxy/data-plane-api/docs/root/intro/arch_overview/statistics.rst

 standard sink implementations are included in Envoy.
 Some sinks also support emitting statistics with tags/dimensions.

+Envoy's tagged statistics have the following characteristic.
+Within Envoy, statistics have canonical string representations as their name.
+The statistic name is dynamically stripped to produce tags.
+Users can configure the behavior via Tag Specifier configuration.

-Envoy emits three types of values as statistics:
+Those three types of values are emitted as statistics:

 * **Counters**: Unsigned integers that only increase and never decrease.
 E.g., total requests.
 * **Gauges**: Unsigned integers that both increase and decrease.
 E.g., currently active requests.